Electronic Waste and How to Handle It

 Electronic is everything that needs to be connected to an energy source to work.
 It becomes waste once it loses its ability to function properly; that’s when you call it E-waste.
 Below you can find some examples of electronic waste:

-• Electronics used in your free time (gaming consoles, electric scooter, electric guitar etc.)
+- Electronics used in your free time (gaming consoles, electric scooters, electric guitar etc.)

-The best way to dispose of your old electronics is by trading them in for a new one.
+The best way to dispose of your old electronics is by trading them in for new ones.
 You can also find electronic recycling services that will give you money if you recycle these items.
-There are even drop off locations where they’ll take the thing from you and handle everything else involved, such as dropping it at their place or shipping it out themselves.
+There are even drop-off locations where they’ll take the thing from you and handle everything else involved, such as dropping it at their place or shipping it out themselves.

 A cloud service like the one from Apple is a convenient option for storing data online.
 Not having to carry around storage devices means that you can access your information from anywhere in the world, and it reduces manufacturing needs, which makes our environment cleaner and better!

 Many people turn to landfills to dispose of their trash or electronic waste, but this isn’t always effective or safe.
 The process releases harmful toxins into our atmosphere and causes health issues in animals and plants alike.